Driving Impact Together

 The Alabama Productivity Center (APC) focuses research and educational resources on the enhancement of productivity and quality within Alabama businesses.
 APC works directly with businesses, organizations and government agencies throughout Alabama to increase their efficiency, provide cost-saving solutions and improve overall productivity.

 The APC is home to Region 3 of the Alabama Technology Network, the Manufacturing Extension Partnership program of the National Institute of Standards and Technology for the state of Alabama.
+For more information about APC, visit apc.ua.edu.

 MOBILE DIGITAL FORENSICS UNIT

 UAPD REACT’s (Regional Evidence Analysis & Cyber-intelligence Team) Rural Violent Crime Reduction Program has assisted Alabama’s rural and small agencies in reducing and solving violent crimes for more than 10 years.
-REACT utilizes advanced technology and federal grant partnerships to provide much needed resources to rural communities.
+REACT utilizes advanced technology and federal grant partnerships to provide much-needed resources to rural communities.

 - Child sexual abuse material